Pollak: The Stunning Synergy of The Atlantic's Anonymous Attack on Trump

 Nearly a dozen current and former Trump administration officials disputed the story.
 One, notably, was John Bolton, the former National Security Advisor who says he will not vote for Trump.
 “I was there,” he said, and “I didn’t hear that.”

-the Atlantic story are refuted by documentary evidence.
+Other claims in the Atlantic story are refuted by documentary evidence.
 The article claims, for instance, that Trump refused to visit the cemetery because the rain would ruin his hair.
 Bolton’s tell-all book said otherwise; so do official documents.

 What is more interesting than the details of the story is how it was produced, and how it was rolled out.
 It has the appearance of a well-coordinated, well-executed campaign of disinformation, utilizing the full toolbox available to the Democratic Party.